pipstur/MunjeLumenDS2025/README.md

 Consult the `readme/` folder for other information about the repository, such as:
 - Setting up the environment
 - Developer rules for git flow
+- Getting the data
+- Generating datasets for training
 - Training the models
 - Evaluating the models
 - Running inference using `onnx-runtime`